mhadam/snowplow.wiki-fork/technical-documentation/4-storage/Relational-Database-Shredder.md

 which were written as part of the prior failed run; otherwise all events in the rerun would be rejected as dupes!

+**WARNING** Due used algorithm in cross-batch deduplication, we strictly discourage anyone from deleting `enriched/good` folder, as pipeline recovery step after RDB Shred job has started.
+Reprocessing known `eventId`s and `fingerprint`s will mark events as duplicates and therefore will result in **data loss**.

 ##### Check-and-set algorithm

 It is clear as to when we need to read the event metadata from DynamoDB: during the RDB Shredder